astronomer/docs/astro/cli/run-airflow-locally.md

 ---
-sidebar_label: 'Run a local Airflow environment'
+sidebar_label: 'Run your project locally'
-title: 'Run a local Airflow environment using the Astro CLI'
+title: 'Run your Astro project in a local Airflow environment'
 id: run-airflow-locally
 description: Run commands in your local Airflow environment to troubleshoot running DAGs and tasks.
 ---